 Information on zinc toxicosis is largely anecdotal.
-Most cases are due to ingestion of zinc pennies, hardware and zinc oxide by dogs.
-Gastrointestinal upset with possible hemolytic anemia are the expected result of intoxication.
+Most cases are due to the ingestion of zinc pennies, hardware, and zinc oxide by dogs.
+Gastrointestinal upset with possible hemolytic anemia is the expected result of intoxication.

-Recent advances in our ability to measure serum zinc in avian patients has made it possible to investigate the effects of zinc on pet parrots.Before this development the diagnosis of zinc intoxication was based on histopathology or tissue determinations.
+Recent advances in our ability to measure serum zinc in avian patients have made it possible to investigate the effects of zinc on pet parrots.Before this development, the diagnosis of zinc intoxication was based on histopathology or tissue determinations.
 These were usually run on birds where the presumptive cause of death was metal intoxication.

 Dr. Jowett can also run powder coating samples.
 The sample should be carefully collected with a stainless steel blade and placed in baggies or plastic wrap.
 The sample needed for cage “paint” analysis is about the size of a dime.